-Each lot in stages 16 - 26 has been allocated an minimum acceptable fencing design as illustrated on this and the following pages and located on the previous pages.
+Each lot in stages 9-15 has been allocated an acceptable fencing design as illustrated on this and the following pages and located on the previous pages.
 Variations of these designs can be approved at the DRP's discretion.
 Front yard 1.0m side boundary fences are compulsory.
-Front yard 1.0m street edge fences are optional and are encouraged to be bespoke designs and reflect the design of the home using similar materials, forms and colours.
-Similarly reserve edge fences are encouraged to be bespoke designs.
+Front yard 1.0m street edge fences are optional and if no fence is used then a hedge or planting must be used to define the street edge.
 Either a black paint, white paint or dark stain finish must be used on all fences and it is encouraged to consider which colour would compliment the house design and colour scheme best.
 Colour selection is to be approved by the DRP.
 No "natural finish" timber will be accepted nor will rough sawn timber which is visible from the street.
-Both sides of all fences to be painted / stained at the time the fence is built